EI2030/Low-power-E-Paper-OS/README.md

 https://inavoyage.blogspot.com/2026/01/the-nm10-chipset-backporting-to-pentium.html not that that many OLPCs would be needed...

-but the tendency of datacenters construction to produce AI tokens/products could be viewed as i telligence convergence: https://en.wikipedia.org/wiki/Instrumental_convergence
+but the tendency of datacenters construction to produce AI tokens/products could be viewed as instrumental convergence: https://en.wikipedia.org/wiki/Instrumental_convergence

 and i prefer Intelligence amplification over artificial intelligence. an olpc is IA.